Domain V: Collaborate with Clients to Apply a Contextualized, Systemic Lens to Case Conceptualization

 Apply the spiritual competencies to your critical discussion of the following case scenario.

 Liz comes to counselling because she has recently lost her partner to cancer, and she is feeling depressed, lethargic, and unable to “get back on her feet.”
 She describes their relationship as loving, long-term, mutually respectful, and the centre of her life.
 She can’t make meaning of this loss and is struggling to hold onto any sense of purpose in life.
 She and her partner retired 15 years ago, after years of working in a not-for-profit agency advocating for persons with disabilities.
 In the last 10 years, she has developed a degenerative osteoarthritis and is in considerable pain most of the time.
 She and her partner assumed she would be the first to die.
-Now, without her partner and with her rapid physical deterioration of late, she cannot envision coping with the demands of daily life.
+Now, without her partner and with her physical deterioration more rapid of late, she cannot envision coping with the demands of daily life.
 The only spark of energy you notice during the session is when she talks about the 2015 Canadian Supreme Court ruling on medical assistance in dying (MAID).
 She notes that she does not believe in an afterlife.
 Although she positions herself as an atheist, she sees herself as a spiritual person.
 Her life meaning has always been tied to her relationships, her work, and her sense of contribution to the larger communities to which she belongs.

 Attend carefully to your own spiritual or religious worldview, noting any tensions or challenges that may arise for you in working with Liz from within her spiritual values and perspectives.
 What multicultural and social justice principles might you draw on to ensure you do not impose your own values or worldview on this client?
 How might you be optimally inclusive of her beliefs, drawing on the Spiritual Competencies.